Louis Marin (politician): World War II

 Marin was again Minister of State from 10 May 1940 to 16 June 1940 - the crucial period beginning with the German invasion of the Low Countries and ending with defeat in the Battle of France.

 Marin refused to take part in the vote on 10 July 1940 that gave full powers to Marshal Philippe Pétain.

-He became involved with the French Resistance as a symbol of the Catholic Right Republicans, and was involved in various non-communists groups.
-He became a captain of the French Forces of the Interior (Forces françaises de l'intérieur, FFI).

-He reached London on 10 April 1944 after the Gestapo had issued a warrant for his arrest.
+Despite being aged 70, he became loosely involved with the French Resistance as a symbol of the Catholic Right Republicans, and was involved in various non-Communist groups.
+He became a titular captain of the Forces françaises de l'intérieur ("French Forces of the Interior", FFI).
+He reached London on 10 April 1944 after the Gestapo issued a warrant for his arrest.

-Marin was a member of the Provisional Consultative Assembly in 1944–45.
+Marin was a member of France's Provisional Consultative Assembly in 1944–45.
 General Charles de Gaulle offered him a position in the provisional government, but he declined.

-He received various awards for his activities during the occupation of France.
+He received various awards for his activities during the Allied occupation of France.

 Later career

 Marin participated in the trial of Philippe Pétain in July–August 1945.

-He resumed his research and teaching activities, and relaunched La Nation as a morning paper in which he published long editorials.
+He resumed his research and teaching activities, and relaunched La Nation, as a morning paper in which he published long editorials.

 Marin was elected to the first Constituent Assembly on 21 October 1945, and to the second Constituent Assembly on 2 June 1946.